Penny Tompkins and James Lawley

 change, and to trust in the subsequent unfolding of their

-We run The Developing Company, are married, and currently are
+We run The Developing Company, are married, and are based in London.

 Penny Tompkins and James Lawley